dakom/qml-ajax/README.md

 It uses the "echo" service at jsfiddle.net, though that can be configured in config.js

 # Why and How?
-The various examples I found online didn't do things in a production-capable way.
-Truthfully, the lack of documentation and examples for something so basic and awesome was shocking, so I decided to piece it together and keep it here.
+The various examples I found online didn't do things in a production-capable way, so I decided to put something together and keep it here.
 The code isn't commented (yet?) but it does answer the following gotchas which bit me at first:

 1. How to do threaded requests that don't block the UI (WorkerScript)
 2. How to access global vars from the WorkerScript js (don't - make calls from the main thread side and pass the data around)
 3. How to bubble up signals from anywhere to anywhere (don't - use callbacks in a common js library)
-4. How to handle multiple ajax requests (keep a hash map of existing requests, pass the id around for abort() etc.)
+4. How to handle multiple ajax requests (keep a map of existing requests, pass the id around for abort() etc.)
 5. How to organize views and helper qml so they can be both imported and loaded
 6. How to deal with requests that are relevant to both the worker thread and the main thread (maintain private info on each, referenced by the same id, and pass messages to trigger actions like delete/open/etc.)

-There's also some extra stuff like dealing with a "close" button in the middle of a request (pass a deleteService() callback to statusCallbackAfterClose()) and a couple other goodies
+There's also some extra stuff like dealing with a "close" action in the middle of a request (pass a deleteService() callback to statusCallbackAfterClose()) and a couple other goodies

 The basic idea with the files are: